 - Advising on potential claims against a will maker’s estate and providing solutions on ways to attempt to prevent a successful challenge.

 - Advising and assisting clients with the administration of a deceased persons’ estate.

 - Advising and assisting clients with their entry into a retirement village including organising settlement and reviewing the relevant lease or loan/license agreement.

 - Advising and assisting clients (or their family members) with their entry into a residential aged care facility.

-- Recognised by Doyle’s Guide 2017 as a ‘Rising Star’ in the area of Wills, Estates and Succession Law.
+- Recognised by the Doyle’s Guide 2017 as a ‘Rising Star’ in the area of Wills, Estates and Succession Law;

-- Graduate Fellow of the College of Law – awarded a Masters of Law (with Distinction) majoring in Wills and Estates.
+- Graduate Fellow of the College of Law – awarded a Masters of Law (Applied Law), with Distinction, majoring in Wills and Estates;

-- Committee Member of St George – Sutherland Regional Law Society, and Chair of the Succession Law Sub-Committee.
+- Committee Member of the St George – Sutherland Regional Law Society, and Chair of their Elder Law, Capacity and Succession Law Sub-Committee.